The Argyle Case (1929 film)

 The Argyle Case is a 1929 American all-talking pre-Code mystery film directed by Howard Bretherton and starring Thomas Meighan, H.B.
-Warner, Lila Lee, John Darrow and Zasu Pitts.
+Warner, Lila Lee, John Darrow and ZaSu Pitts.
 The film was based on a play by Harriet Ford and Harvey J. O'Higgins.
 It was produced and released by Warner Bros.
+Pictures.

 The play was previously filmed as a silent in 1917, The Argyle Case.

-Premise
+Plot

 John Argyle, capitalist, stands in the library of his home at midnight and savagely denounces someone who cannot be seen, declaring that he will immediately take steps to put his enemy in the hands of the police.
 As he reaches for the phone, he is struck down and falls to the floor, murdered, his attacker gone.

-Kitty, the maid (Alona Marlowe); Finley, the butler (Douglas Gerrard); Mary Morgan, the adopted daughter (Lila Lee); and Mrs. Wyatt, her companion (ZaSu Pitts), all rush into the room to find Argyle dead.
-Bruce Argyle (John Darrow), estranged from his father for months but who had been at the latter's home the evening of the murder, arrives the next morning.
-He is soon followed by Alexander Kayton (Thomas Meighan), a clever detective whom Bruce engages to investigate the elder Argyle's death.
+Kitty, the maid; Finley, the butler; Mary Morgan, the adopted daughter; and Mrs. Wyatt, her companion, all rush into the room to find Argyle dead.
+Bruce Argyle, estranged from his father for months but who had been at the latter's home the evening of the murder, arrives the next morning.
+He is soon followed by Alexander Kayton, a clever detective whom Bruce engages to investigate the elder Argyle's death.

 Not only Bruce but also the servants are impelled to suspect Mary of the crime, since Bruce's quarrel with his father had induced the elder Argyle to restore Bruce's inheritance, thereby taking the fortune away from Mary.
 All, however, wish to protect her.

-On the arrival of the detective, accompanied by Joe (Bert Roach) and Sam (Wilbur Mack), his assistants, all members of the household are detected in deceptive acts and statements.
+On the arrival of the detective, accompanied by Joe and Sam, his assistants, all members of the household are detected in deceptive acts and statements.
 Kayton's suspicion of Mary increases when she refuses to have her fingerprints taken, though he obtains them later by a ruse.

 Mary, in turn, suspects Bruce may be guilty, and both she and Bruce endeavor to protect each other.
 They meet for a moment in the house, and Kayton overhears them making statements indicating guilty knowledge of the crime.
-Hurley (H. B. Warner), former attorney for Argyle and a permanent guest at his home, cooperates with Kayton in attempting to solve the mystery.
+Hurley, former attorney for Argyle and a permanent guest at his home, cooperates with Kayton in attempting to solve the mystery.